In Conversation with Project BioDiversity

 Sea turtle patrol!
 Especially at night - we start with an evening briefing, and then dispatch to the beaches of concern.
 We spend 5/6 hours patrolling the beaches to make sure the female sea turtles get to their nest safely.
 If they lay their eggs somewhere that’s considered dangerous, the morning team will move them.

 We cover 21km of nesting beaches during the nesting season.
 There are 7 different species of sea turtle around the world.
 In Sal you can find 5 of them.

 Longer head sea turtles are only 1 that come to nest regularly in Sal.
 Its the 3rd most important nesting site in the world- they balance the marine eco system.
 Eg. They provide nutrients for the dune vegetation from the leftover/broken eggs.
 This can prevent flooding and other issues.

 Hatcheries - they are like a sea turtle nursery!
 There are many in all different areas of the world, all have different ways of protecting them.

-Its okay to move the eggs because the mothers, once they’ve planted their eggs they never return to the nests.
+It's okay to move the eggs because the mothers, once they’ve planted their eggs, will never return to the nests.
 The baby sea turtles have to make it on their own!